adamenger/locksmith/README.md

 locksmith -access-token 12345 -team-id 12345 > ~/.ssh/authorized_keys
 ```

 ## Compiling

+If you're compiling on the platform that you're targeting, use this:
 ```
 go build locksmith.go
 ```
+If you're compiling for a different platform you can pass the `GOOS` environment variable to the build command to specify your target platform.

 ## Teams

 In order to get your teams keys, you need to know the Team ID.
-There's another script in this repo called `get-teams.go`.
-Build it with `go build get-teams.go` and use it to get the ID of your team.
+There's a flag `-get teams` you can pass to locksmith to tell it to grab your teams and id's.
 ```
-locksmith $> ./get-teams -access-token 12345 -org reverbdotcom Getting teams for reverbdotcom
+locksmith $> ./locksmith -get teams -access-token 12345 -org reverbdotcom Getting teams for reverbdotcom
 Name: Team1, ID: 12345
 Name: Team2, ID: 123456